Bug report #6068

 It seems, that these UI-settings still are saved locally.
 When removing all entries in the Windows registry, keys appear from new in HKEY_CURRENT_USER\\Software\\QuantumGIS after running QGIS.
 There is a fixed bug (#5544: --configpath not used), but this affected only functionality of plugins.
 Plugins seem to work well now, problems occur with UI-settings themselves.
 Tested under Windows 7 only.

-#1 Updated by Nathan Woodrow over 7 years ago
+#1 Updated by Nathan Woodrow about 8 years ago

 - OS version deleted (